 2 Day Las Vegas Itinerary: Additional Day 3

-If you have add one more day to your Las Vegas itinerary consider taking a day trip to one of these nearby destinations:
+If you add one more day to your Las Vegas itinerary consider taking a day trip to one of these nearby destinations:

 - Red Rock Canyon – only 30 minutes from the city, this scenic area is perfect for a hike or a 13-mile drive to take in the natural beauty of the canyon.
 Make sure to stop by the visitor’s center for more info.